quachngocxuan/Javascript-Game-Class---Autumn-2017/Session 1.md

   </style>
  </head>
  ```
+ - **position**: set as absolute to position the container absolutely
+ - **left, right, bottom, top**: to align the container
+ - **border**: to set border of the container
+ - **text-align**: to align content in the container
+ - **padding**: to set space between content and border

-## Exercise
+## Exercises
+- Create a web page with any content: text, images, hyperlinks, Youtube videos
-Create a web page with 4 box on each corner of the web page
+- Create a web page with 4 box on each corner of the web page